Wavesonics/hammer-editor/docs/ROADMAP.md

 - **Encyclopedia Improvements:** usability improvements
     - Allow more characters to be used in the name
     - Allow changing of entry type after creation
 	- Allow tag removal, addition after creation
-    - Tag search in browser
+	- ~~Tag search in encyclopedia browser~~
 - More unit testing across the board
 - ~~Release for **MacOS**~~